-- Ratify the proclamation of a local emergency and vote to continue the proclamation if needed. - Set overall City of Oakland policy. - Establish communications with respective constituents. - Serve as liaison to Regional Representatives - Serve as liaison to State Representatives. - Serve as liaison to Federal Representatives.
+- Ratify the proclamation of a local emergency and vote to continue the proclamation if needed. - Set overall City of Oakland policy. - Establish communications with respective constituents.

 4.2.3.
 City Administrator

 - Serve as Director of Emergency Services. - Proclaim a Local Emergency. - Authorize evacuations. - Direct all City of Oakland departments and resources. - Recommend policy to Mayor and City Council. - Chair all situation briefings and action planning sessions. - Serve as a liaison to other local governments and special districts.